CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 consumer application to finish an aggregation list before starting to produce the next aggregation list.

-By default, the clients in the producer application perform 100 executions of the following command:
+By default, the clients in the producer application perform an adjustable 100 executions of the following command:

-  1) ``append_to_list`` - (add dataset to the aggregation list)
+  1) ``append_to_list`` (add dataset to the aggregation list)

 Note that the client on rank 0 of the producer application performs a ``get_list_length()`` function invocation prior to an ``MPI_BARRIER`` in order to only produce the next aggregation